We are excited to offer our season-opener for a third year in a row, thanks to the Waunakee community! The 2014 race date is Saturday, May 3rd.

 - When the transition area is closed, no one may enter or exit.
 This is for the safety of competing athletes and athletes/spectators waiting to enter the area.
 We will periodically open the transition area for placement and removal of your equipment.

-- Please arrive one hour before your race is scheduled to start.
+- Please arrive 45-60 minutes before your race is scheduled to start.
 Start times are estimated and we cannot hold waves for athletes who have not yet arrived.
-This will allow you time to get aclimated to your environment and the race layout.
+This will allow you time to get acclimated to your environment and the race layout.

 - Consider picking up your packet on Friday night to save you time on Saturday!